 In fact, those objectives should be clearly stated at the very beginning of your marketing plan and most probably summarized again at the end.
-For example, pricing, one of the infamous "4 P's" (which term I personally dislike as being much overly simplistic and out-of-touch) may not be important to that year's business plan and therefore the marketing plan, so there would be no sense in working through one of most pricing strategies, one of the most complex aspects in creating any marketing plan.
-Having said that, if you have decided not to change your pricing for that planning period, there should at least be a comment in your marketing plan as to why you did not go into any depth of a pricing analysis at this particular time.
+For example, pricing, one of the infamous "4 P's" (which term I personally dislike as being much overly simplistic, out-of-touch and way out-of-date) may not be important to that year's business plan and therefore the marketing plan, so there would be no sense in working through your pricing strategies, one of the most complex aspects in creating any marketing plan.
+Having said that, if you have decided not to change your pricing for 2023, there should at least be a comment in your marketing plan as to why you did not go into any depth of a pricing analysis at this particular time.